JoshSadiq/IL2232/Clustering_Models/README.md

 # Clustering Models

-This repository contains code for running K-Means clustering and Self-Organizing Maps (SOM) inference on ESP32 using Arduino.
-Additionally, it includes a training code (`pc_ccode.c`) for running on a PC.
+This repository contains code for running K-Means clustering and Self-Organizing Maps (SOM) inference on ESP32 using Arduino and a training code for running on a PC.

 ## Directory Structure